w3f/polkadot-wiki/docs/learn-parachains.md

 the collator node is to maintain a full-node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of Polkadot.
-The incentivization of a collator node is an implementation detail of the parachain (see [parachain economies](#parachain-economies)).
+The incentivization of a collator node is an implementation detail of the parachain.
 They are not required to be staked on the Relay Chain or own DOT tokens unless stipulated to do so by the parachain implementation.

-The Polkadot Host (PH) allows for the state transitions performed on parachains to be specified as a Wasm executable.
+The Polkadot Host (PH) requires that the state transitions performed on parachains to be specified as a Wasm executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before Polkadot acknowledges a state transition has occurred on a parachain.
 The only constraint to the logic that a parachain is allowed to implement is that it must be verifiable by the Relay Chain validators.
 Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted to the validators from one or more of the parachain collators to be checked.

-## Parachain economies
+## Parachain Economies

 Parachains may have their own economies with their own native tokens.
 Schemes such as Proof-of-Stake are usually used to select the validator set in order to handle validation and finalization;